TadavomnisT/MMGG/README.md

 Awwwwwww, useful :3 What else?

-Now, we know am .exe file is pure machine codes, zeros and ones and blah blah blah...
+Now, we know a .exe file is pure machine codes, zeros and ones and blah blah blah...
 But take a look at plain ASCII chars inside of it:

 ```shell
 ┌──(user㉿dhcppc4)-[~/Desktop/books/MMGG]